Scary Monsters (The X-Files): Writing

 "Scary Monsters" was written by Thomas Schnauz, who had previously penned the ninth-season episode "Lord of the Flies".
 The entry was directed by Dwight H. Little, his first and only directing credit for the series.
-Schnauz explained that before the episode was green-lit, the writing staff needed to get the script done as quickly as possibly, but Schnauz only had the teaser conceived.
+Schnauz explained that before the episode was green-lit, the writing staff needed to get the script done as quickly as possible, but Schnauz only had the teaser conceived.
 When he went to pitch it, he even had a "whole other story that wasn't working."
-Fellow writer Vince Gilligan suggested that Shnauz make the child the root of the all of the episode's problems.
+Fellow writer Vince Gilligan suggested that Shnauz make the child the root of all of the episode's problems.
 However, the writing staff did not want the story to develop into a "kid-in-the-cornfield" territory, according to Gilligan (a reference to a 1961 episode of The Twilight Zone entitled "It's a Good Life", in which a monster-child can control the world.
 When the writers began to piece the script together, they realized that they needed a villain, and the only character that could play the part would be Tommy.